Dr. Manizeh Mirza-Gruber

 “Let the beauty of what you love be what you do” – Rumi

-I practice in a relaxed, unhurried environment, where everyone can feel comfortable knowing that their story and presence will be acknowledged and heard.
-We will work collaboratively towards this journey, teaching and practicing with compassion, respect, acceptance, and empathy.
+I am “mindful in practice”, taking one moment at a time to achieve a common goal for those I work with – guiding them on their journey to becoming their true and authentic selves.
+I practice in a relaxed, unhurried environment, where each person can feel comfortable knowing their story and presence will be acknowledged and heard.
+I work collaboratively with compassion, respect, acceptance, and empathy.

 IMG_8241.JPG

 In August 2017, Hurricane Harvey flooded Houston and my home.
-Through many challenges, I have become who I am today – I know first-hand the journey is not always easy and the path is not always clear.
-My struggles and triumphs have allowed me to be a better person – to be authentic and true to myself.
-I continue to learn from others – this shared experience I believe is key in our transformation and healing and is the seed for growth and trust in the relationship.
+Through many challenges, joys and sorrows, I have been guided to who I am today – I know first-hand the journey is not always easy, and the path is not always clear.
+My struggles and triumphs have allowed me to find my own voice, run my own race, and be authentic and true to myself.

-I want to leave a legacy through my actions and words.
-I want to be the voice for those who think they do not have one; for those who feel they have lost theirs; and for those who are afraid to find their voice.
-I want to make a meaningful difference in this world.
-I would be honored if you would allow me the opportunity to share this journey with you.
-Together, I know we can make a difference!
+I hope to leave a legacy through my actions, words, and deeds.
+I wish to be the voice for those who think they do not have one; for those who feel they have lost theirs; and for those who are afraid to find their own voice.
+I wish to make a meaningful difference in this world.

 Currently, I am based in Houston, Texas.
 Thank you for taking the time to learn about me - I look forward to connecting with you soon.